 It had a T-shaped entrance block facing onto the High Street.
 To the rear was a two-storey octagonal hub with accommodation wings to each side.
 A large rectangular block stood towards the rear of the site.

-The High Street building was later used as a militia barracks, and then as a factory for bottled mineral water, for biscuits, and for the manufacture and sale of clothing.
+The High Street building was later used as as a factory for bottled mineral water, for biscuits, and for the manufacture and sale of clothing.
 The main buidling is now used as a guest house.

 The Mount Lane building has now been demolished although some of the stonework has been re-used in the construction of the medical centre that now stands on the site.

 - Meirionnydd Archives, Ffordd y Bala, Dolgellau LL40 2YF.
 Holdings include: Guardians' minute books (1837-1930); Ledgers (1837-1917); Deaths register (1946); etc.